Here’s a step-by-step guide to viewing your previous or upcoming payments.

 - Debits: "Debits" refers to refunds, chargebacks and fees that have been debited from your account.

-- Release: "Release" refers to the amount of prior return allowances that were release in this pay period.
+- Release: "Release" refers to the amount of prior return allowances that were released in this pay period.

 - Allowance: This amount is the amount of return allowance that was held for the specific pay period.

-- Payment Net Balance: This is the amount that was paid to you if the amount met your payment threshold.
-If the amount did not meet your payment threshold, it will be carried over to the next pay period.
+- Payment Net Balance: This is the amount that was paid to you if the account met the terms for payment.
+If the amount did not meet the terms for payment, it will be carried over to the next pay period.